Rincón de la Vieja Volcano: Toponymy

 Rincón de la Vieja is one of six active Costa Rican volcanoes: the others are Poás, Irazú, Miravalles, Arenal, and Turrialba.

 As of 2021, only Rincón de la Vieja, Turrialba and Poás are considered active.

+Currently, it is a national park where many trails are usually closed due to volcanic activities, and it is normal to hear rumblings from the volcano from time to time, whose sound resembles that of thunder.

 Geothermal energy

 There are many hot pools and areas of bubbling mud in two areas on the slopes of the volcano, indicating substantial reserves of geothermal energy.
 Investigations have been carried out into the feasibility of tapping these reserves, and the volcano is estimated to have a generating potential of 140 megawatts.
 However, as the area is protected within a national park, drilling was limited to test wells until 2001.

 In 2013, the extension of the Las Pailas Geothermal Power Plant to 55 megawatt, financed in part by a credit from the European Investment Bank, was started.

+On the outsides of the national park, a geothermal plant of the ICE is located there, which generates renewable energy from the volcano, being the second in the entire country, the other being from the Miravalles Volcano.

 Tourism

 The Rincón de la Vieja Volcano is set within the Rincón de la Vieja National Park, which spans over 12,759 ha and helps protect both montane forests and dwarf cloud forests.
 Trails extend from the Santa Maria ranger station and wind through the park, passing hot springs and waterfalls along the way.
 Mammals within the park include sloths, tapirs, kinkajous, pumas, jaguar, and both howler and spider monkeys.

-Previously, hikers could climb to the crater and guides experienced in wildlife, birdwatching, geology and other interests are available.
+Previously, hikers could climb to the crater and guides experienced in wildlife, birdwatching, geology and other interests were available.

 As of September 22, 2011, access to the crater is no longer available due to the eruption of September 16 where volcanic ash and mud rose over 36.5 m from the regular crater lagoon.

 Several lodges, resorts and hotels in the area offer hiking, forest canopy tours, horseback riding, river-rafting, all-terrain-vehicle riding and wall-climbing.